OCA/web/web_widget_text_markdown/README.rst

 This modules add a new widget for text field in form view on Odoo:

-- In readonly mode, it use marked to parse and render to html markdown syntaxe.
+- In readonly mode, it uses marked to parse and render to html markdown syntax.
 - In write mode, use [bootstrap-markdown][1]

 [1]: http://www.codingdrama.com/bootstrap-markdown/    "bootstrap-markdown"